SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson6_AdvancedLayout/Notes_Lesson6_AdvancedLayouts.md

 - Keep the height of the floated objects the same
 - Keep the float direction of the grouped elements (the ones in the same row!?) to a single direction, **either** left **or** right.

+**Floated elements allow text and inline elements to wrap around it**!

 **Note**: In general floats seems like something to be avoided and there are typically better options such as Flex, Grid and Frameworks.